Qrouger/PPIFold/README.md

 # PPIFold
 Automatised pipeline for massive PPI prediction and figure creation.

+ PPIFold it's a tool for analysis Protein-Protein Interaction from AlphaPullDownThis python package.
-This python package is use to generate PPI prediction on lot of system, without lost time in generate initial file and sort result.
+ It's use to generate PPI prediction on lot of system, without lost time in generate initial file and sort result.
 It predict the better homo-oligomer for protein and better interface to interact with specific proteins.<br>
 This allow to predict massive multimer complexe with lot of PPI.